34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Website

-Older children will love the giant fossils on the Dinosaur Walk, the creepy crawlies in Bugs Alive!, and the bright stones in the 600 Million Years exhibit.
-They can also watch films at the IMAX theatre or wander through a forest in the middle of the city.
+And for the older adventurers?
+They’ll love the giant fossils on the Dinosaur Walk, the creepy crawlies in Bugs Alive!, and the bright stones in the 600 Million Years exhibit.

 One of the best family activities in Melbourne is visiting the Melbourne Museum, which has exhibits for all ages